 Contactless credit cards are emerging as an effective payment technology that’s gathering steam among consumers and retailers alike.
 Thanks to the tech that enables contactless credit card payment, these credit cards allow you to simply wave or tap the credit card within range of a payment terminal that accepts contactless payments.
 You can figure out if a payment terminal — and your credit card — offer contactless payment as an option by looking for the contactless payment symbol.

 If this is a feature that interests you, it might be worth looking out for when picking a credit card that works for you.
-This feature is one of many perks offered by the SoFi’s 3% credit card, for instance, alongside generous cash back rewards and no foreign transaction fees.

 Are there extra charges for using contactless credit cards?